-This is a very brief phase, lasing about two to three weeks.
+This is a very brief phase, lasting about two to three weeks.
 According to Toppik:

 The Telogen Phase

-This is also known as the resting phase and this phase allows new hair to grow underneath the existing hair.
+This is also known as the resting phase, allowing new hair to grow underneath the existing hair.
 It lasts about three months.

 The Exogen Phase

 This is where the resting phase hair falls out or sheds and it’s the reason you see hair come out in your comb, brush, or in the shower.
-It is normal to experience shedding of up to 100 hairs a day and it is only worrisome of there is a lot more than usual.
+It is typical to experience shedding of up to 100 hairs a day and it is only worrisome if there is a lot more than usual.